malihanda/girlbosswords/_posts/2021-11-21-themeless-15-bears.md

 Which is your favorite stack?
 Mine is the SW, I think.

-(Reminder that if you'd like to get email updates (which usually include more detailed and / or rambling constructor's notes), you can sign up <a href="https://groups.google.com/g/girlbosswords" target="_blank">here</a>.)
+(Reminder that if you'd like to get email updates (which usually include more detailed and / or rambling constructor's notes), you can sign up [here](https://groups.google.com/g/girlbosswords).)

-Thanks to <a href="https://twitter.com/rafaxword" target="_blank">Rafa</a> and <a href="https://twitter.com/kateschmate" target="_blank">Kate</a> for their test solves of an early version of this puzzle.
+Thanks to [Rafa](https://twitter.com/rafaxword) and [Kate](https://twitter.com/kateschmate) for their test solves of an early version of this puzzle.